High on Fire

 High on Fire is an American heavy metal band from Oakland, California, that was formed in 1998.
-Matt Pike, the band's frontman and founder, also plays guitar for doom metal band Sleep.
+Matt Pike, the band's frontman and founder, also plays guitar for Sleep.
 High on Fire won the 2019 Grammy Award for Best Metal Performance with their song "Electric Messiah".
+The band has released nine studio albums, with their newest, Cometh the Storm, released in 2024.

 History

-High on Fire was founded in late summer 1998 by Sleep guitarist Matt Pike, drummer Des Kensel, and bassist George Rice (from Dear Deceased, who originally auditioned to be the band's vocalist).
-The band's first full-length album The Art of Self Defense was released on 12th Records, and released later on Man's Ruin Records.
-(The album would later be re-released by Tee Pee Records, with two bonus tracks, as Man's Ruin Records had become defunct.)
+High on Fire was founded in the late summer of 1998 by Sleep guitarist Matt Pike, drummer Des Kensel, and bassist George Rice.
+Rice, who had previously played in Dear Deceased, originally auditioned to be the band's vocalist.
+In 1999, High on Fire recorded a three-song EP, which was released on 12th Records.
+The three songs were re-recorded and included on the band's first full-length album, The Art of Self Defense, which was released by Man's Ruin Records on March 7, 2000.
+Tee Pee Records re-released The Art of Self Defense with two new bonus tracks the following year, as Man's Ruin Records had become defunct.

-In 2001, High on Fire signed a record deal with Relapse Records and recorded the album Surrounded by Thieves.
-The album was released on May 28, 2002.
+In 2001, High on Fire signed a record deal with Relapse Records and recorded the album Surrounded by Thieves, which was released on May 28, 2002.
+On January 19, 2003, the band performed at the Relapse Records Contamination Festival.
 After the tours promoting Surrounded by Thieves, bassist George Rice left the band and was replaced by ex-Melvins/Thrones bassist Joe Preston.

 The band's next album, 2005's Blessed Black Wings, was largely written by Pike and Kensel before the recording of the album took place.
 The album was produced by Steve Albini, and was released on February 1, 2005.
 A music video was produced for the song "Devilution."
 While touring with Goatwhore and Watch Them Die to promote Blessed Black Wings, Joe Preston left the band for undisclosed reasons, and was temporarily replaced by Zeke bassist Jeff Matz.
 Matz finished the tour with High on Fire and became a full-time member during the recording of Death Is This Communion.
 Death Is This Communion was released on September 18, 2007 (September 10, in Europe).

-After Death is This Communion was released, High on Fire played a small string of Northwest shows to promote it.
+After Death Is This Communion was released, High on Fire played a small string of Northwest shows to promote it.
 The band did a headline tour of North America in September and October 2007, with support from the Japanese post-rock band Mono, along with Panthers and Coliseum.
 High on Fire also played on 2008's Gigantour, which was followed by a North American tour with the bands Opeth, Baroness, and Nachtmystium.

 On December 17, 2008, High on Fire signed a recording deal with Koch Records.
 On August 1, 2009, it was announced that a new album would be recorded with producer Greg Fidelman.
 Later that month, following the news of the new album, High on Fire announced a tour with Mastodon, Dethklok, and Converge.
 The tour spanned from October 2 to November 21.